Tulsiram Sharma Kashyap

 Tulsiram Sharma 'Kashyap' (11 February 1939 – 8 February 1998) was an Indian writer and politician in the Nepali language from Sikkim, India.
-He is a recipient of Sahitya Academy Award in Nepali for his 'Aama' (poetry) in 1990.
+He is a recipient of Sahitya Academy Award in Nepali for his poetry Aama in 1990.
 He is the second generation writers of modern era of Nepali literature who has contributed to all genres of literature.

 Early life and education

 Tulsiram Sharma (Kashyap) was born on February 11, 1939, to late Mr. and Mrs. Chandra Lal Sharma.
 His early education began in his village school established by his father.
-His second eldest brother Jai Narayan Shrama greatly influenced the tender mind of Tulsiram Sharma who was gradually introduced to the fascinating world of Gita and KRISHNA CHARITA.
+His second eldest brother Jai Narayan Sharma greatly influenced the tender mind of Tulsiram Sharma who was gradually introduced to the fascinating world of Gita and KRISHNA CHARITA.
 Such literary pilgrimage inculcated in him deep love for learning and he began to recite sacred Shlokas from his early childhood.

 Tulsiram Sharma passed his School Final Examination from Namchi High School in 1962, and graduated in 1971 as a private candidate.

 Profession career

 After graduation he was appointed as a graduate teacher and posted to Rhenock and Chujachen Junior High School.
 From 1975 to 1977, he was deputed to S.S.B. where he discharged his duties as a Circle Organiser.
-Later, he joined politics and in 1979 general election he was elected and inducted into the Cabinet as Agriculture Minister.
+Later, he joined politics and in 1979 general election he was elected and inducted into the Cabinet as Agricultural Minister.
 Subsequently, he was given Education portfolio.
 In the next term in 1984 he retained his seat and was elected as the Speaker of the Sikkim Legislative Assembly.